fgvieira/ngsF-HMM/README.md

 `ngsF-HMM` is a program to estimate per-individual inbreeding tracts using a two-state Hidden Markov Model (HMM).
 Furthermore, instead of using called genotypes, it uses a probabilistic framework that takes the uncertainty of genotype's assignation into account; making it specially suited for low-quality or low-coverage datasets.

+### Citation

+`ngsF-HMM` was been submitted to [Bioinformatics](http://bioinformatics.oxfordjournals.org/), so please cite it if you use it in your work:

+    Vieira FG, Albrechtsen A, Gilbert MT and Nielsen R Estimating IBD tracts from low coverage NGS data Bioinformatics (submitted)

 ### Installation

 `ngsF-HMM` can be easily installed but has some external dependencies: